Aviation chiefs ask EU leaders to halt carbon row

 All airlines using EU airports must pay to offset their carbon emissions under a new law that took effect in January.
 The carbon cost for a flight from China to Europe is around 2 euros per passenger but as the scheme is being phased in gradually, airlines will not face a bill until April next year.

-In addition to Airbus, the signatories included the heads of airlines British Airways and Iberia, owned by International Airlines Group (ICAG.L), Air Berlin (AB1.DE), Air France (AIRF.PA), Lufthansa (LHAG.DE) and Virgin Atlantic .
+In addition to Airbus, the signatories included the heads of airlines British Airways and Iberia, owned by International Airlines Group, Air Berlin, Air France, Lufthansa and Virgin Atlantic.

-The heads of French and German aircraft engine makers Safran (SAF.PA) and MTU Aero (MTXGn.DE) also signed the letter.
+The heads of French and German aircraft engine makers Safran and MTU Aero also signed the letter.

 In a separate letter to European Commission President Jose Manuel Barroso, Enders deplored the "very serious situation" caused by the threat of reprisals from China and other nations.